-On the night of November 30, 1948, at least two groups of passersby saw a man who looked like the man found the following morning sitting on the edge of the beach.
-He sat in the same place that the Somerton Man was found.
-The witnesses say that they did not get a very good look at him, but it was the same man from what they could tell.
-He sat barely moving when he was seen around 7 p.m.
-By 7:30-8:00 p.m., there was no discernible movement.
+On the night of November 30, 1948, at least two groups of passersby saw a man who looked like the dead man the jockeys found the following morning.
+He had also sat in the same place that the Somerton Man lay.
+The witnesses said that they did not get a very good look at him, but it was the same man from what they could tell.
+Passersby saw him around 7:00 p.m.
+By 7:30-8:00, there was no discernible movement.
 One witness said he had wondered if the man was alive, but assumed he was drunk.

-A man sitting in that very spot was found early the next morning — dead.
-He wore a nice suit, pointing to at least a marginal amount of prosperity.
-There was an expensive British cigarette behind his ear, not sold in Austrialia.
+The Somerton man wore a nice suit, which pointed to at least a marginal amount of prosperity.
+An expensive British cigarette, not from Australia, lay behind his ear.
 Another half-smoked cigarette of the same brand nestled between his cheek and collar.
-An interesting find was a pack of those cigarettes in his pockets, placed in the case of a cheaper brand.
-Also in the man’s pockets was a book of matches, a used bus ticket to Glenelg and an unused train ticket to Henley Beach.
+Interestingly, a pack of those cigarettes placed in the case of a cheaper brand was in his pocket.
+Additionally, investigators found a few more items in his pockets: a book of matches, a used bus ticket to Glenelg, and an unused train ticket to Henley Beach.

-Also found written in the back of the book was the phone number of a woman who allegedly lived and worked near the place where the Somerton Man was found.
+Also found in the back of the book was the phone number of a woman who allegedly lived and worked near the place where the Somerton Man turned up.
 Her identity has been protected and her name given only as Jestyn.
 Jestyn once had a copy of “The Rubaiyat” and police tracked it to a man she had given it to years before.
-He still had the book and it was not unusual in anyway.
-Police dismissed the woman and man as possible witnesses and dismissed the book, given that there was no evidence that it had anything to do with the case.
+He still had the book and it was not unusual in any way.
+Police dismissed the woman and man as possible witnesses.
+They also dismissed the book, given the unclear evidence that it had anything to do with the Taman Shud case.

 During the time that police were investigating the scant few leads, numerous people claimed that the Somerton Man was missing persons that they knew of.
 In every case, police were able to ascertain that the man was not the missing man in question.
 In some instances, missing people showed up at the police station to show that they were not the Somerton Man.

 Police did suggest that they found his lack of i.d. to be evidence of a suicide.
-Frankly, this writer finds that to be shoddy evidence, at best.
-Lack of identification on his person could have meant anything from the dramatic, such as he was a spy who didn’t want to be found — corroborated by his cigarettes, — to the mundane, such as he left his identification at home.
 He had very little money on him and no wallet, which would be a better indication of suicide, but he could just as easily have brought little money with him on a day trip.
 That idea was squashed when evidence that he was certainly not on a local jaunt came in a month and two weeks after his body was found.